Varicose Vein Surgery

 Aside from their appearance, there are other symptoms to look out for such as:

 - Dry, prickly skin over the affected vein.

 Varicose veins are usually diagnosed by their appearance.
-You will be asked by your doctor to describe the pain and go in to detail about situations that make your varicose veins worse.
+You will be asked by your doctor to describe the pain and go into detail about situations that make them worse.